Crowned eagle: Primate

 As various species and ages of primates are taken, primate prey varies in size.
 All diurnal African monkeys weigh in excess of 2 kg in adulthood.
 African primates weighing under 2 kg, are almost entirely arboreal and nocturnal.
 However, such primates, are actually allies of lemurs rather than monkeys, may occasionally also be hunted by crowned eagles.
 Potto (Perodicticus potto) are notable secondary prey in the Tai Forest and various galagos have been found across the range, such as in the Kiwengwa/Pongwe Forest Reserve where they made up 7.5% of the remains.
 Although no one has seen the eagles catch these primates, it is thought pottos and galagos are likely to be taken if discovered by an eagle while sleeping in dense foliage during the day.
 Among monkeys, Cercopithecine monkeys are on the small side.
 Full-grown female Cercopithecus can range in average weight from 2.7 to 4.26 kg and males from 4.1 to 6.9 kg depending on species.
 Other major prey, such as vervet monkeys typically weighing 5.5 kg in males and 4.1 kg in females, but up to 8 kg.
 Mangabeys and most colobus monkeys are larger, weighing considerably in excess of 5 kg at maturity.
 The adults of these species taken by crowned eagles usually weigh 10.5 kgin males and 7 kg in females, but olive colobus are smaller, weighing less than 5 kg, and large adults of western red colobus and Sooty mangabeys can weigh up to 11–12 kg.
-Larger king colobus, mantled guereza and black-and-white colobus can weigh up to 13.5 kg in adult males.Napier, P. H. (1985).
-Catalogue of Primates in the British Museum (Natural History) and Elsewhere in the British Isles, part III: Family Cercopithecidae, Subfamily Colobinae.
-London: British Museum (Natural History).
+Larger king colobus, mantled guereza and black-and-white colobus can weigh up to 13.5 kg in adult males.
 Based on observation and literature, any monkey of a weight of up to 10 to 15 kg may reportedly be hunted.